-A non-immigrant visa is issued to a person with a permanent residence outside the U.S., but who wish to be in the U.S. on a temporary basis such as tourism, business, temporary work, or study.
-For the most commonly used visa types at Rice University, see below:
+A non-immigrant visa is issued to a person with permanent residence outside the U.S. who wishes to enter the U.S. temporarily, such as for tourism, business, temporary work, or study.
+While this list is not comprehensive, you can learn about the most common visa types below.

 B-1/VWP

-Business (B-1) visa and the Visa Waiver Program (VWP) allow academic foreign nationals an opportunity to enter the U.S. for a brief period of time for business activities and be paid an honorarium, if applicable.
+Business (B-1) visas and the Visa Waiver Program (VWP) allow academic foreign nationals to enter the U.S. for a brief period for business activities and to be paid an honorarium, if applicable.
 The scope is very limited and includes: business meetings, attendance at conferences, and short-term (less than 9 days) academic lectures and consultations.
 Employment is strictly forbidden on this visa type.
-Authorization for use of the B-1/VWP at Rice must be approved by the Executive Director of the Office of International Students and Scholars or his/her designate prior to the arrival of the foreign national.

 F-1 Student